 Midtown Manhattan Hotels

-Midtown is one of the best areas to stay in New York City, with both posh and pricey hotels and minimalist-style hotels with lower prices.
+Midtown Manhattan is one of the best areas to stay in New York City, with both posh and pricey hotels and minimalist-style hotels with lower prices.

 Budget Hotels